LucaMattiocco/Naca0012_EasyVVUQ/README.md

 ## License

-This project is licensed under the MIT License.
+This project is undertaken as part of a master's thesis at Cranfield University in cooperation with the Swiss company Destinus.

 ## Contact Information